 Working together to keep your children safe

-Ensuring that your child feels safe and secure at school is a key priority.
-All staff, both teaching and non-teaching, receive regular training to make sure they have an up to date knowledge of current safeguarding best practice in schools.
+Ensuring that your child feels safe and secure at school is our key priority.
+All staff receive regular training to make sure they have an up to date knowledge of current safeguarding best practice in schools.
 This includes studying and learning from ‘serious case reviews’.
-Training is provided by North Tyneside Safeguarding Board and by designated persons (Headteacher and Deputy Headteacher).
-Select members of the Governing Body and the Headteacher also receive regular ‘safer recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.
+Training is provided by our Safeguarding advisors, Clennell Education Solutions and also by designated persons (Executive Headteacher, Head of School and Assistant Headteacher).
+Select members of the Governing Body and Senior Leaders also receive regular ‘safer recruitment’ training to ensure the selection process to recruit new members of staff includes important safeguarding checks.

-To read the school’s Safeguarding policies please follow the links below.
+To read the school’s Safeguarding and Child Protection Policy please click the link below:

 Designated Safeguarding Leads

-All three Senior Leaders receive regular, termly training and updates.
+All Safeguarding Leads receive regular, termly training and updates.
 Staff at St. Columba’s all use the CPOMS electronic recording system to record safeguarding concerns.
 If you ever have a concern about child safety or safety on the school site, please bring it to the immediate attention of a member of staff, so it can be responded to as soon as possible.

 What is Operation Encompass?

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children will often arrive at school distressed, upset and unprepared for the day.

 North Tyneside Council, the police and nominated Key Adults in school will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.